LucaGuida/SolidityEditor/README.md

 2) Visit chrome://extensions
 3) Enable Developer mode by clicking the toggle in the upper-right corner
 4) Click on the "Load unpacked extension..." button
-5) Select the "Chrome extension" folder inside the SolidityEditor2Remix directory, then click "Select".
+5) Select the "SolidityEditor2Remix Chrome Extension" directory, then click "Select".